vivanks/Musica/README.md

 # Musica - A music recomendation system

-This project is music prediction system that works on basis of scoring of each app by each user and hence merge it to form prediction.
+This project is music prediction system that works on the basis of scoring of each app by each user and hence merge it to form a prediction.

 It's able to predict songs based on

-  - User's likes and idlikes
+- User's likes and dislikes
-  - Based on song and it's genere
+- Based on song and it's the genre
-  - User's listening pattern
+- User's a listening pattern
 - Author's hits
 - Similar songs

 # Dataset used